PG Diploma (Postgraduate Diploma) Postgraduate Dental StudiesFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-The year is divided into three teaching blocks and students may only take one unit per block.
+The year is divided into three teaching blocks and you may only take one unit per block.
 Programme material is posted on Blackboard, an online learning environment.
-There are between one and four elements per unit and they contain assignments to be completed by the student.
+There are between one and four elements per unit and they contain assignments for you to complete.

 There are one to two compulsory study days per unit, usually held on Fridays or Saturdays.
 These cover areas that do not lend themselves well to distance learning, such as hands-on sessions.